-2.2.2 Functional Requirements
+2.2.1 Functional Requirements

-MF-1 – Understanding of Google Lens in required and implementation of a recognition system is required, as well as a database for matching clothing
+MF-1 – User uses Google Lens to find new outfits.
+Understanding of Google Lens and implementation of a recognition system is required, as well as a database for matching clothing to clothing brand websites online.

-MF-2 – An uploading portal is required as well as a simplified collage maker.
-This also means there needs to be a location where the individual clothing cards, outfit cards, and deck of cards is to be located.
+MF-2 – User takes photos of clothing and uses the upload page to create a deck of cards.
+An uploading portal is required as well as a simplified collage maker.
+This also means there needs to be a location where the individual clothing cards, Outfit Cards, and Drip Cards are displayed.